Earth worms in lawns

 During Winter, it’s not uncommon to see mounds of dirt appearing on top of your lawn.
 This may be an indicator that you have earth worm activity in your soil.

-Earthworms live in the top 30cm of the soil and come to the surface to eat, breath, hatch and breed and of course this is when they deposit their casts, generally during the night.
-While this can be messy and unsightly, worms bring many benefits for your lawn – lawns with worms are better off than lawns without them!
+Earthworms live in the top 30cm of the soil and come to the surface to eat, breathe, hatch and breed and of course, this is when they deposit their casts, generally during the night.
+While this can be messy and unsightly, worms bring many benefits to your lawn – lawns with worms are better off than lawns without them!

 As they burrow through the soil under your lawn, they naturally aerate it, introducing air which lawns love.
-In their burrowing, they eat soil, organic material, and lawn thatch breaking it down as they digest it.
+In their burrowing, they eat soil, organic material, and lawn thatch, breaking it down as they digest it.
 This has a two-fold effect.
-Firstly, in doing this they remove thatch from the lawn which is a good form of natural pruning and secondly, they produce castings.
-When the soil is wet, they come to the surface and deposit these small piles of soil or castings which of course is the broken down thatch, organic material and soil.
-The worms do a wonderful job of breaking these elements down, releasing their nutrients which is a great benefit for your lawn.
+Firstly, in doing this, they remove thatch from the lawn, which is a good form of natural pruning, and secondly, they produce castings.
+Worm castings could be considered nature's finest soil conditioner, providing rich nutrients and healthy bacteria for all lawns and plants.
+When the soil is wet, worms come to the surface and deposit their castings, which over time, are watered back into the lawn, releasing their nutrients and goodness where it is needed most.

-Hopefully I’ve convinced you that they should be a welcome guest in any lawn so don’t try and kill them!
-Given that they come to the surface more readily when its wet, don’t use a hose to water the castings into the soil.
+Surprisingly, customers often ask how they can get rid of worms in their lawns.
+Hopefully, I’ve convinced you that they should be a welcome guest!
+In any case, there is no domestically available chemical that you can use to kill them, so if you have more than you'd like, it's more a case of managing how frequently they come to the surface.
+Given that they come to the surface more readily when it's wet, don’t use a hose to water the castings into the soil.
 By doing this, there is a fair chance that you’ll encourage them to come up more frequently.

 If you’re getting an excessive amount of casting piles on the surface, then consider the following:

-- Improve the drainage of the soil so that it's not waterlogged or slow to drain.
+- Improve drainage so that your soil is not waterlogged or slow to drain.

 - Regularly scarify your lawn and pick up clippings and leaves to reduce food sources.

-Be assured that earth worms will never damage your lawn or cause dead spots.
-They are a sign that you have a healthy soil and will do a mighty job of helping it to stay healthy.
-At worst, they can cause some mess which may need tidying up but in my opinion, that’s a small price to pay.
+Be assured that earthworms will never damage your lawn or cause dead spots.
+They are a sign that you have healthy soil and will do a mighty job of helping it to stay healthy.
+At worst, they can cause some mess which may need tidying up, but in my opinion, that’s a small price to pay.